Geometric transition from hyperbolic to anti-de Sitter structures in dimension four: Introduction

-Similarly to Danciger's \cite[Theorem 1.1]{dancigertransition}, but in higher dimension, there is a circle bundle $\mathcal X\to\mathcal N$ over a hyperbolic orbifold $\mathcal N$, and geometric transition from hyperbolic to AdS singular structures on $\mathcal X$ with collapse to $\mathcal{N}$.
-Let us briefly explain some terminology {used} in the statement of Theorem \ref{teo: main}.
+Similarly to Danciger's \cite[Theorem 1.1]{dancigertransition}, but in higher dimension, there is a circle bundle over a hyperbolic orbifold (a 2-orbifold in his case, a 3-manifold in ours), and geometric transition from hyperbolic to AdS singular structures on the total space of the bundle with collapse to the base.
+Let us briefly explain some terminology used in the statement of Theorem \ref{teo: main}.

 The \emph{cuboctahedron}, drawn in Figure \ref{fig:cuboct}, is a well-known uniform polyhedron whose \emph{ideal} hyperbolic counterpart $\mathcal C\subset\Hyp^3$ is \emph{right-angled}.
 As such, the polyhedron $\mathcal C$ can be seen as a cusped hyperbolic 3-orbifold.